You are viewing a story from harrypotterfanfiction.com

 The hairs on my neck bristle the two times Albus says 'we', and again as he suddenly appears behind my shoulder.
 My hand twitches for my wand; I can't decide whether I was kidding.

 "Q.G.A.'s internal affairs are a mess," he says, plucking the parchment from me.
 "You've got multiple girls going after the same blokes and it's may the best girl win.
-There's rampant jealousy, leading to sabotage, wars like Rose and Dom's" — I note the distinct casualness when he says their names, as if he's completely unsurprised by his family's affairs — "slander, poisonings, and things that could send a person to Azkaban.
+There's rampant jealousy, leading to sabotage, wars like Rose and Dom's"—I note the distinct casualness when he says their names, completely unsurprised by his family's affairs—"slander, poisonings, and things that could send a person to Azkaban.
 There's not much loyalty is my point.
-I've got sources who say — "
+I've got sources who say—"

 I laugh automatically.
 "Sources?
 What do your sources know that I don't already?"